santosh-at-github/building-docker-image-with-maven-and-jenkins/README.md

-# jenkins-demo-repo
+# building-docker-image-with-maven-and-jenkins
-This is a test file

-Hello World!!
-trigger1
-trigger1
+This repo provides a simple java web application and step by step instruction to Dockerize it and create multi-arch docker image using maven plugion docker-maven-plugin and buildx.